usingMaths.com

 << PreviousNext >>

-What are Odd Numbers? | Maths Explanation for Perl Kids
+What Are Odd Numbers? | Maths Explanation for Perl Kids

-Create a new Perl module file; File, New File.
+Create a new Perl Module File;

 Call it oddNumbers.pm.